rustyeddy/rustyeddy.com/content/notes/gstreamer-rtsp-server.md

 We have a number of protocols for live streaming.

-### RTSP For Local Consumption
+### GStreamer for Video

-Jesus comes live command line utilities or tool GST launchThat makes it easy to experiment and bill with a callPipelines with.
+GStreamer comes as a command line utilities or the tool GST launch that make experimenting with various _video pipelines_ quite easy. it easy to experiment and bill with a callPipelines with.
 Well that tool is extremely powerful and many people use itAsset application framework directly, gst-launch-1.0 Was never meant to be an